 When is the Best Time to Visit Hydra?

 The best time to visit Hydra is between June and September.
-I particularly love visiting Greece in June and September and the temperatures are lower and the crowds aren’t at their peak.
+I particularly love visiting Greece in June and September when the temperatures are lower, and the crowds aren’t at their peak.
 Most of the photos in this article were taken in July.

 READ MORE GREECE TRAVEL TIPS

 I hope you enjoyed this guide on what to do on Hydra!
 Hopefully, you found it useful.
 Here are a few relevant articles for more travel around Greece!

 - How Much Does a Trip to Greece Cost?

 - 25 Best Corfu Beaches to Relax On